EPCCed/Activities/Activities/ParallelWordCount/Readme.md

 ## Objectives

+* Introduce Big Data
-* Examine a way of counting words from documents in parallel
+* Employ a version of MapReduce of counting words from documents in parallel
-* Employ a:
-   * Version of MapReduce
 * Discuss the pros-cons
 * Discuss Applications of the MapReduce Approach